mmiots9/startnewproject/docs/source/index.rst

 For any other questions please contact us via miotsdata@gmail.com.

-What's new in version 0.1.6
+What's new in version 0.1.9
 ------------------------------------

 Fixed
 ^^^^^^^^^

-- Fixed typos in config template.
+- Fixed readme title to uppercase.

 .. toctree::
    :caption: Tool Guide: